parsleyhealth/recruiting/frontend-engineer-interactive/README.md

 5. Make it look good - just use Bootstrap, a Material theme, or whatever you're comfortable with
 6. Management of data, state, and events internally
-7. Code quality:

-    * Type, variable, property checking
-    * Failing fast, for better debugging
-    * A test or two would be great
+7. Some simple tests would be great

-8. Extra polish, concern and care will be noticed

 Less important details: